The Definitive Guide to Inventory Cycle Counting: Methods, Frequency & How‑To

 What is the difference between a physical count and a cycle count?

-A traditional physical count involves counting every single item of your inventory.
-It’s a expensive, complicated and time-consuming business that can take several days and is often performed only once a year.
+Since a traditional physical count involves counting every single item of your inventory, i’s a expensive, complicated and time-consuming business that can take several days and is often performed only once a year.
 Items cannot be moved during a physical count for fear of them being counted more than once, so all work must stop while the count takes place.

 Make Cycle Counting Faster